Earth and Sky: Climate and Change

 Students will learn through lectures, workshops, laboratories, and seminars, often using primary scientific literature.
 Students will do significant teamwork and will research questions that particularly interest them.
 We will have weekly online assignments, so students should be comfortable using computers and the internet.

-climate studies, education, natural science, environmental science, and science studies
+This offering will prepare you for careers and advanced study in: climate studies, education, natural science, environmental science, and science studies

 $200 for an overnight field trip to the Columbia River Gorge.

 Students need a basic understanding of chemistry and facility with algebra.
 No physics background is needed.